mjordan/islandora_rest_authen/README.md

 IP whitelists only apply to REST requests and not to logging into the Drupal website.

+A second configuration option, "Log API key authentication attempts", adds an entry to the Drupal system log every time a request is made to the REST interface by one of the registered users.

 ## Security implications

 You may want to consider the following before using this module:

-* Using API keys over an unencrypted HTTP connection is no less secure than using Drupal's standard basic authentication.
+* Using API keys over an unencrypted HTTP connection is no less secure than using Drupal's standard cookie-based authentication.
 If someone is sniffing traffic to your site, they have access to all data that passes between the client and server.
 Using HTTPS on your site is much more secure in general.
 * API keys as implemented by this module are included in HTTP request headers, which are not normally logged by web servers and don't appear accidently in URLs pasted into emails/chat/etc., unlike API keys implemented as URL parameters.
 * As stated above, API keys as implemented by this module cannot be used to log in via Drupal's login form.
 They only apply to REST API requests.
 * Creating a special Drupal user for REST requests and setting its account status to "Blocked" is good practice.
 These users should be given minimal Drupal permissions, specifically, only those permissions defined by the Islandora REST module.
 * Restricting access from specific IP addresses or IP ranges is good practice.
 Do it.
 * Use API keys that are difficult to guess.
 UUID version 4 strings make good API keys.
+* Enable logging of authentication requests using API keys (it is enabled by default).

 ## Maintainer